Q & A and Testimonials

 - If accepted, how soon is a decision required?
 A: Admissions to Honors is competitive.
 We are limited annually to 40 seats.
 Seats are held once we receive a student’s signed agreement of acceptance, an initial deposit is made to the university and a housing contract filed with Allegheny Hall.
 We do generate a wait list once our 40 seats are filled as there are often some shifts after the national deadline of admissions acceptance of May 1.

 - Does Honors offer any scholarships?
 A: Honors does not offer specific recruitment scholarships for freshmen.
 That being said, many Honors freshmen do qualify for university based merit scholarships.
-For full consideration, it is critical that interested students must: a) file a scholarship application form with the WCU office of Financial Aid (attention Ms. Martha Cross); b) have the application filed by early January.
+For full consideration, it is critical that interested students must: a) file a scholarship application form with the WCU office of Financial Aid (attention Ms. Barbara Fenton); b) have the application filed by early January.
 It is of value to alert the Financial Aid office that you are a candidate for the Honors College.

 - How are roommates assigned?
 A: Entering Honors students are given designated housing in Allegheny Hall.
 Upon acceptance to Honors, students are asked if they have a roommate preference.
 Honors students are able to choose whomever they wish (of the same gender) to be their roommate.
 Thus, if a student has a "best friend" who is coming to WCU and who is not in Honors, that student is welcome to reside in Allegheny with the invitation of the incoming Honors student.
 Most incoming students (generally over 90%) do not have a specific roommate request upon acceptance.
 For these students, roommate selection happens during the Honors College two day summer orientation program.
 This event, which also fulfills the university's first year orientation program, provides an opportunity for the incoming class to interact in an overnight experience and two full packed days of activities where they are given multiple opportunities to interact.
 By the final banquet, students are asked to identify someone they would like as a roommate for the fall.
-The date for the 2012 Summer Honors Orientation is Session V, June 21st.
-Honors extends the event through June 22nd.
+The date for the 2015 Summer Honors Orientation is Session VII, June 25th.
+Honors extends the event through June 26th.